victoria line, tube map app adventure

 Kings Cross: Hang Out in Granary Square

-Euston: Just across from Euston station you will find the two-hundred-year-old St Pancras Church.
-It was actually the most expensive church to be built in London since St Pauls Cathedral was rebuilt.
-The design was inspired by the Ionic ancient Greek Temple of the Erectheum on the Acropolis.
-Around the back you will find the crypt which often houses art exhibitions.
+Euston: Just across from Euston station, you will find the two-hundred-year-old St Pancras Church.
+It was the most expensive church in London since St Paul’s Cathedral was rebuilt.
+The Ionic ancient Greek Temple of the Erectheum on the Acropolis inspired the design.
+Around the back, you will find the crypt, which often houses art exhibitions.

 tube map app, st pancras church